-Write a list of every activity, achievement, honor and skill you have.
+Write a list of every activity, achievement, honor and skill you have attained.
 Use this list to fill in the sections of your scholarship resume.
-Ask your parents and peers to help you remember the achievements that could work on the resume.
+Ask your parents and peers to help you remember the achievements that could work on the resume, and try to be as accurate as possible regarding the dates.

 Research each scholarship and make a list of the top qualities required, based on the mission statement, website, and accepted students.
 Address as many of these traits as possible throughout your resume.
 Making slight changes to the wording of your resume to better fit the scholarship's requirements shows the selection committee why you qualify for the award.